You won’t get far in any book or guide on plants without running into at least one mention of neem oil.

 The process of making neem powder is quite easy, and you’ll know the powder is fresh and at full potency by doing it yourself.

-To make homemade neem powder:
+To make homemade neem powder for garden:

 - Thoroughly wash three cups of fresh neem leaves under running water and hang them upside down to allow the surfaces to dry.